jjsimonAB/mctek-test/README.md

-# mctek-test
+# Mctekk-test
-Quick test for mctek recruitment process
+Quick test for Mctekk.

 To test the scrip first you neet to build the containers using: